isc-projects/bind9/doc/arm/general.rst

 .. [#rfc4294] Section 5.1 - DNAME records are fully supported.

 .. [#rfc8078] Updating of parent zones is not yet implemented.

+.. [#rfc9460] Additional section processing is not supported for HTTPS and SVCB records.

 .. _internet_drafts: